batanoffs/e-books/README.md

 6. Research and integrate location API of some sort for smooth user experience
 7. Integrate payment logic for ePay, card, EasyPay, PayPal, cash, bank-transfer
 8. Create pages mentioned in the footer common questions about etc
-9. Maybe add blog articles
+9. Maybe add blog articles functionality for admin panel
 10. Implement vouchers and promotions discounts etc. Discuss the business logic with the client
 11. Implement testing unit with JEST, end-to-end Playwright.
 Discuss coverage
 12. Create search logic